hyprwm/hyprland-wiki/pages/Configuring/Master-Layout.md

 # Quirks

-The right, "slave" windows will always be split uniformly.
-You cannot change their size.
+The right, "slave" windows will be split uniformly.
+You can change their size.

 ![master1](https://user-images.githubusercontent.com/43317083/179357849-321f042c-f536-44b3-9e6f-371df5321836.gif)